muratk3n/thirdwave/en/README.md

-Now if we can fix the energy side with renewable fuels that relies on common ingredients, and physical goods side with truly substituting knowledge for atoms, building everything on demand, we might have a chance..
-Not there yet.
+Now if we can fix the energy side with renewable fuels that relies on common ingredients, and physical goods side with truly substituting knowledge for atoms, building everything on demand, that cld be a route..
 Absent these, might have to change incentives, funding to encourage less growth.

 ---